Higher Education Academic Credit Transfer Procedure

 B. Notifying international students

-1. Where credit is granted to international students after their enrolment, contact the student via email or letter, informing them of their credit status, normally before the end of the second week of study.
+1. Where credit is granted to international students after their enrolment, students are sent letter from fdlGrades informing them of their credit status, normally before the end of the second week of study.
 The student is expected to reply within 10 working days authorising acceptance of the credit, however, if no response is received the credit will be granted and only rescinded if legitimate academic reasons are subsequently identified.

 4. Appealing Unsuccessful Credit Transfer Decisions